 Information on the application process can be found on the Social Security Number page.

 If you've been offered a job, your supervisor will ask you to complete additional paperwork related to your hire.
 Have available your original documents (passport with F-1 visa, I-20, and a printout of your electronic I-94 card) in addition to your social security number.

-As a college employee, you may be required to file a U.S. tax return.
-See tax information for details.
+As a college employee, you may be required to file a US tax return.
+See also tax information.

 - Campus Life

 - Health Insurance | Wellness

 - Academic Advising